Produvia-Weaver/WeaverRest/README.md

 ### How To Use Weaver Rest SDK
 - Simply download this repository which includes the JAVA server and a simple HTTP client
-- [Join our beta program] to receive your Weaver-SDK API KEY
+- [Sign up] to receive your Weaver-SDK API KEY - also check out our [getting started video]
 - Build the WeaverServer using running ant from EprHttpServer folder
 - Also checkout the [Documentation]